Verification of Ethics Approval for Research Involving Human Participants (if applicable)

 Authors are jointly responsible for adhering to the highest standards of academic integrity in the conduct, writing and presentation of their research.
-Authors must submit a declaration of academic integrity, agreed by all authors, with any new submission.
-This may be downloaded and signed electronically with a valid e-signature, or scanned and signed by hand.
-It must be uploaded with the manuscript submission.
+Authors must agree to a declaration of academic integrity during the initial submission process.

 Together with the paper being submitted, authors are asked to include a copy of any other paper, whether or not published elsewhere, that shares data or modelling analysis with the submitted paper.
 The contribution of the submitted paper must be clearly distinguished from other such papers.
 If the submitted paper is based on an experiment, survey, or other data manipulations, participants or variables involved in that collection are reflected in the paper, authors are asked to include a memo describing and explaining the circumstances and estimating any effects on the results.
 The memo may be sent to reviewers.

-Inquiries can be addressed to the Editor, Leslie Berger, by e-mail: email@example.com.
+Inquiries can be addressed to the Editor-in-Chief, Leslie Berger, by e-mail: email@example.com.

 Authors whose papers have been accepted for publication must ensure the paper conforms to AP's production and style requirements as detailed in the documents below.